-Please have the boys dressed in their Dynamic uniforms and singlets so that we look and feel like a team.
+Please have the champs dressed in their Dynamic uniforms and singlets so that we look and feel like a team.

 It is your job to know when your child is wrestling.
 Look at the bracket sheets to figure out when they will be up.
 If you don’t understand it, ask for help.
 Most tournaments are double elimination, so do not leave unless you are sure your child will not be wrestling again.

-Although I will try my best, I cannot guarantee that I will be present for all of your child’s matches, as many times there will be several of my wrestlers competing simultaneously.
+Although we will try our best, we cannot guarantee that we will be present for all of your child’s matches, as many times there will be several other wrestlers competing simultaneously.
 Here is the order of which matches will take priority:

 1) First match ever (If it is the wrestler’s first time in a tournament match, they get priority over all other matches).

 2) Championship round (Wrestlers still competing for 1st place will take precedence over wrestlers wrestling back for 3rd).